 Project overview: PG&E will be conducting an environmental cleanup project at the site of a former manufactured gas plant (MGP) located on Mariposa Street, between F and G streets, in Fresno, California.
-PG&E anticipates cleanup of the site will begin in 2018.
+PG&E anticipates cleanup of the site will begin in summer 2019.
 The California Department of Toxic Substances Control (DTSC) oversees this voluntary project and work is coordinated with the San Joaquin Air Pollution Control District and the City and County of Fresno.

 Work includes the on-site treatment of soil combined with soil excavation and off-site disposal.
 This approach minimizes truck traffic and the amount of material being placed in landfills, and aligns with area land uses.